-5 Summary and Comments
+4 Summary and Comments

 Ordinary orthogonal polynomials satisfy the discrete orthogonal relations (1.2).
 For the multi-indexed orthogonal polynomials in oQM, which satisfy the second order differential equations, the discrete orthogonal relations also hold [27].
 We have generalized this result to the multi-indexed orthogonal polynomials in idQM, which satisfy the second order difference equations.
-The discrete orthogonal relations hold for the case-(1) multi-indexed orthogonal polynomials of continuous Hahn, Wilson and Askey-Wilson types, Theorem 3.1, and for the Krein-Adler type multi-indexed orthogonal polynomials, Theorem 4.1.
-Their normalization constants are conjectured, Conjecture 3.1 and 4.1.
-The discrete orthogonal relations for the multi-indexed orthogonal polynomials in oQM are revisited in Appendix B, and the normalization constants are conjectured, Conjecture B.1 and B.2.
-We hope that these conjectures will be proved.
+The discrete orthogonal relations hold for the case-(1) multi-indexed orthogonal polynomials of continuous Hahn, Wilson and Askey-Wilson types, Theorem 3.1, and their normalization constants are conjectured, Conjecture 3.1.
+We remark that, as in [27], the discrete orthogonal relations can also be shown for the Krein-Adler type multi-indexed orthogonal polynomials in idQM.
+Since its derivation is similar to §3 and [27], we omit it.
+Its detailed calculations can be found in arXiv:2112.09358v1, where the conjectures for the normalization constants of the discrete orthogonal relations studied in [27] are also given.
+We hope that the conjectures for the normalization constants will be proved.